KleberVales/english-study/README.md

 | Perfect (Action completed / Connection) | Present Perfect<br>(I have worked) | Past Perfect<br>(I had worked) | Future Perfect<br>(I will have worked) |
 | Perfect Continuous (Cumulative duration) | Present Perfect Cont.<br>(I have been working) | Past Perfect Cont.<br>(I had been working) | Future Perfect Cont.<br>(I will have been working) |

-- We won't have completed the tests before the deployment starts.
 - Will you have sent the email by the time the meeting starts?